Filling tray up with foam/oats/sand etc, can your child write different letters of the alphabet in the sensory tray?

 - freeze some toy animals in water

-During the spring term we will spend our time exploring and understanding Mother’s day!
-In class we will be exploring different things; here are some examples of how you can explore Mother’s day with your children at home:
+During the summer term we will spend our time exploring and learning all about summer fun!
+Our interest topic this week is the summer foods.
+In class we will be exploring different things; here are some examples of how you can explore summer foods with your children at home:

-If it is mum that is helping during learning from home this week then we could change it to making a card for anyone in our family i.e. Nan etc. We hope you have lots of fun learning about Mother’s day!
+We hope you have lots of fun learning about summer foods!
 Make sure you take lots of pictures and send them into school.

 - Making a worry monster.